airbytehq/airbyte/docs/contributing-to-airbyte/resources/qa-checks.md

 ### Medium to High Use Connectors must enable acceptance tests

-_Applies to the following connector types: source, destination_ _Applies to the following connector languages: java, low-code, python_ _Applies to connector with any support level_
+_Applies to the following connector types: source_ _Applies to the following connector languages: java, low-code, python_ _Applies to connector with any support level_
 _Applies to connector with medium, high Airbyte usage level_